 - 1. Topicals, up to 60 grams; - 2.
 Liquids, up to eight ounces; - 3.
 Tablets or capsules, up to 100 dosage units; - 4.
 Multi-use or unit-of-use, up to one container or package; as prescribed, not to exceed a 30-consecutive-day supply, whichever is less; - 5.
 FDA approved women's prescription contraceptives: up to 3-months initial dispensing, then up to 12-months subsequent dispensing at any Participating Pharmacy; and - 6.
-Opioids up to 7 days initial dispensing.
+Opioids up to 7 days initial dispensing, except for buprenorphine and brand equivalent products indicated for the treatment of opioid use disorder.